Creamy Lemon Basil Pasta

 Description

-A deliciously creamy vegetarian pasta dish that’s super quick and easy.
+A deliciously creamy vegetarian pasta dish that’s super quick and easy, featuring tangy cream cheese, zesty lemon, and fresh basil.

 Ingredients